thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 ## Let’s talk more about the rectangle
-- Drawbot has a canvas
+- DrawBot has a canvas
   - this is a default size, which you can change
   - coordinates start at left-bottom
   - default units are “points”. you can change this later.